CoryWBoris/AutoScreenShot/README.md

 The direct link to the uploaded image will be copied to your clipboard.

 ### Note
-I haven't checked for exceptions yet, but so far I haven't experienced anything out of the ordinary.
+I haven't checked for major exceptions yet, but so far I haven't experienced anything out of the ordinary.
 Of course the elements on imgur could change overtime so I will make sure to update the css selectors as needed.

 Happy Auto Screenshotting!